-My room was just lovely.
+My room at The Algonquin New Brunswick was just lovely.
 It had a super comfortable big bed, big screen tv, coffee machine and a fantastic shower.
-And my rooms had power sockets and USB outlets everywhere which makes me very happy!
+And my room had power sockets and USB outlets everywhere which makes me very happy.

-But the best thing about the room was the bathrobe!!!
+But the best thing about my room at the Algonquin St Andrews was the bathrobe.
 Once you put one on you won’t be able to leave without buying one.
-I certainly did and am enjoying it at home!
-They are like a big hug in a bathrobe!
+I certainly did and am enjoying it at home.
+They are like a big hug in a bathrobe.

 Eating and Drinking at the Algonquin

-There are many options!
+There are many options.
 The Algonquin hotel New Brunswick has two main restaurants: Braxton’s and The Clubhouse with is at the golf course.
 The Clubhouse also offers more informal dining as does Braxton’s, there is in-room dining and then the Algonquin offers Anyplace dining.
-As the Algonquin has many lovely lounging areas inside and out anyplace dining is perfect!

-I loved the relaxed bustle of the Algonquin.
+I loved the relaxed bustle of the Algonquin Hotel.
 There are always people just hanging out on the Adirondack chairs on the Passamaquoddy Veranda or in the large indoor seating area.
-It never felt too full or busy – just like a happening place to be.
+This hotel never felt too full or busy – just like a happening place to be.

 How to Get to New Brunswick